 Up until this point the flight profile has closely resembled the stranded HAB flight.
 Periodically the payload will check it’s current altitude using redundant altitude sensors.
 Once these sensors read the present altitude, a small cluster of redundant pyrotechnic devices will be triggered, and cut through the cable connecting the payload to the balloon.
 Cutting away from the balloon before it bursts avoids the risk of debris from the balloon tangling with the payload and keeps the payload clear from the turbulence caused by the bursting of the balloon.
 As the payload begins to descend, air fills and inflates a small drogue parachute.
 This chute prevents the payload from accelerating to extremely high speeds until it reaches the guidance altitude.

 5-2 km (3-1 mi)

 At this altitude the guidance phase begins.
-The drogue chute is cutaway, and the guidance system activates and begins to guide the payload to the landing site.
+The drogue chute is cut away, and the guidance system activates and begins to guide the payload to the landing site.

 2-0 km (1-0 mi)

-The payload is now nearing the landing site and the pilot parachute deploys fallowed shortly after by the main parachute.
+The payload is now nearing the landing site and the pilot parachute deploys followed shortly after by the main parachute.
 The payload quickly decelerates to a safe landing speed and a few minutes later, lands.